Comprehensive Evaluation of GNN Training Systems: A Data Management Perspective: Data Transferring

 \Paragraph{Task Pipelining} Pipelining decomposes a task into multiple stages and allows these stages to be executed in parallel on different processors or resources.
-This can significantly improve system throughput, reduce latency, and improve resource utilization.
 In a CPU and GPU heterogeneous training scenario, a complete batch training process consists of three steps: batch preparation, data transferring, and NN computation.
 These three steps are executed on three different devices, i.e., CPU, PCIe, and GPU.
 Due to the data dependency between these steps, the traditional training process performs these three steps sequentially \cite{DGCL_EuroSys21, PaGraph_SoCC20, P3_OSDI21}.
 Since there is no obvious dependency between training in different batches, we can use pipeline optimization to improve hardware utilization.
 Specifically, when the CPU finishes sampling for batch $b$, it transfers the batch data to the GPU via PCIe, while the CPU starts sampling for batch $b+1$.
 Once the GPU receives the data for batch $b$, it begins NN computation.
 In this way, all hardware resources can be scheduled simultaneously, maximizing the use of hardware resources.

 \Paragraph{Cache-based Data Reusing} The training process needs to sample labeled vertices to generate L-hop training subgraphs.
-Due to intricate dependencies among vertices, there is an overlap in the L-hop subgraphs of label vertices between two consecutive batches.
-PaGraph reports that the number of vertices transferred during an epoch can reach more than 4 times the total number of vertices \cite{PaGraph_SoCC20}.
-Therefore, there is a large amount of redundant feature transmission between the CPUs and GPUs, which seriously wastes bandwidth resources.
+Due to the intricate dependencies between vertices, there are a large number of duplicate vertices between batch training subgraphs \cite{PaGraph_SoCC20}.
+This results in redundant data transfers between the CPU and GPU, which seriously wastes bandwidth resources.
 GPU caching is a cache-based data reuse method \cite{PaGraph_SoCC20, Legion_ATC23, SALIENT_MLSYS22, BGL_NIDS23, Sancus_VLDB22}.
 Unlike zero-copy and pipeline optimization, by caching vertex features in GPU memory, the data transfer volume between the CPU and GPU can be fundamentally reduced.